DiRoots-Limited/DiRoots.DiStem.Releases/docs/ui-components/Quick Views.md

 ![DiStem Quick Views - select parameters to naming](../../)
 <sub>Note: the version on the image may not reflect the latest version of the application.</sub>

-1. Enter Custom Fields to naming the views.
+1. Enter Custom Fields to name the views.

-2. Enter Custom Separators betwen the parameters to naming.
+2. Enter Custom Separators betwen the parameters to be named.

 ![DiStem Quick Views - custom field and custom separator](../../)
 <sub>Note: the version on the image may not reflect the latest version of the application.</sub>